schneems/ruby_javascript_data_viz/README.md

       Rendered products/index.html.erb within layouts/application (0.2ms)
     Completed 200 OK in 7ms (Views: 6.7ms | ActiveRecord: 0.0ms)

-There is alot of information in a tiny package.
-When things go wrong in your app you can use the log output to verify your assumptions are correct, and to get error messages.
+There is a lot of information in a tiny package.
+When things go wrong in your app, you can use the log output to verify your assumptions are correct and to get error messages.

 #### Homework:

-Visit a [localhost:3000/users](http://localhost:3000/users) and then find the log entry.
-Then open up the readme.md you coppied onto your local machine and fill out this information:
+Visit this url: [localhost:3000/users](http://localhost:3000/users) and then find the log entry.
+Then open up the readme.md you copied onto your local machine and fill out this information:

-HTTP verb used in this request:
+HTTP verb used in this request: Get
-URL:
+URL: /users
-Controller Name:
+Controller Name: UsersController
-Controller Action:
+Controller Action: index
-View File Name:
+View File Name: users/index.html.erb
-Layout File Name:
+Layout File Name: layouts/application
-Response code of the request:
+Response code of the request: 200

 You should also notice a new line or two that we didn't see before, what is it (copy and paste, hint: after User Load) ?

+User Load (0.5ms)  SELECT "users".* FROM "users"

 Why do you think this line is there?

+It's the sql code to query the database

 Save and commit your answers.